Diving into Mercury's Magnetosphere

 In the past, earlier Mercury travelers such as the American space probes Mariner 10 and MESSENGER have been able to sketch the basic structure of Mercury's magnetosphere.
 After BepiColombo’s arrival at Mercury, the Mercury Plasma Particle Experiment (MPPE) instrument package, among others, will enable more detailed and comprehensive measurements.
 The MPS is involved in the mass spectrometer MSA (Mass Spectrum Analyzer), a sub-instrument of MPPE.
 The total of six Mercury flybys offer a first taste of the measurements that can then be expected.

 However, the field of view of the MPPE instruments is significantly restricted in the flight configuration.
-BepiColombo consists of two probes, ESA’s Mercury Planetary Orbiter (MPO) from ESA and Jaxa’s Mercury Magnetospheric Orbiter (MMO), which are traveling “piggybacked” on top of each other, so to speak.
+BepiColombo consists of two probes, ESA’s Mercury Planetary Orbiter (MPO) from ESA and Jaxa’s Mercury Magnetospheric Orbiter (MIO), which are traveling “piggybacked” on top of each other, so to speak.
 Their paths will only separate once they have entered into orbits around the planet.
-Until then, the solar shield of MMO and the transfer module blocks part of the view.
+Until then, the solar shield of MIO and the transfer module blocks part of the view.

 Nevertheless, the measurements taken on June 19 of last year provide an impressive picture of the plasma environment.
 Coming from the night side, the trajectory took BepiColombo almost in the equatorial plane to within 235 kilometers of the planet's surface, crossing all areas of the magnetosphere in around 30 minutes.